-As blockchain networks continue to grow, governance models focused on open protocols and decentralized community governance has continued to develop as well.
-Tezos, the self-amending blockchain platform, allows the community to actually edit the underlying protocol through voting, changing the voting mechanism itself or specific parameters of the platform.
+As blockchain networks continue to grow, governance models focused on open protocols and decentralized community governance have continued to develop.
+Tezos, the self-amending blockchain platform, allows the community to edit the underlying protocol through voting, changing the voting mechanism itself or specific platform parameters.

 Standards are being proposed and built on Ethereum, offering a similar development to the early stages of the Internet.
 Dispute resolution layers are developing on both Ethereum and standalone blockchain networks.
 Platforms such as Kleros provide decentralized community governance of disputes and resolutions.

 Privacy will always be at the center of attention for many in the cryptocurrency community.
-Some of the most groundbreaking and bleeding-edge advances in the industry have come in the form of privacy developments.
+Some of the industry's most groundbreaking and bleeding-edge advances have come in the form of privacy developments.

 Technologies such as zero-knowledge proofs, ring signatures, and implementing I2P and Tor functionality in cryptocurrencies have significantly advanced transaction obfuscation and user privacy across networks.

 One could say that sustainability in the industry will inevitably be a result of the above solutions being implemented as part of the future Internet.
-However, as with the development of all technology, the best will emerge as the leaders, and with them, a regulatory framework that offers a lower barrier to entry and comfortability to mainstream users.
+However, as with the development of all technology, the best will emerge as the leaders and a regulatory framework that offers a lower barrier to entry and comfortability to mainstream users.

 Pending regulation by the SEC on ICOs and the classification of tokens will enable a flood of institutional investors to join the industry, facilitating financial growth and accelerating funding for technological developments.